3D Cartoon Face Generation with Controllable Expressions from a Single GAN Image: Method

 \subsection{3D shape reconstruction}

-We present the 3D reconstruction process from single 2D cartoon images in Figure \ref{fig:3d}.
-To reconstruct the 3D avatar shape from a single image, we follow the method proposed by \cite{wu2020unsupervised,pan20202d}, where we use the manipulated images through StyleGAN to give the various viewpoint and lighting information.
-As indicated in Figure \ref{fig:3d}, the VLDA module $(V, L, D, A)$ is needed to predict the viewpoint, lighting, depth and albedo respectively for the input images, which are constructed by different networks.
+In Figure \ref{fig:3d}, we present the process of 3D reconstruction from single 2D cartoon images.
+To reconstruct the 3D avatar shape from a single image, we first follow the pipelines proposed by \cite{wu2020unsupervised,pan20202d}, where we manipulate the StyleGAN images to produce images with various viewpoints and lighting conditions.
+As indicated in Figure \ref{fig:3d}, we take the auto-encoding architecture.

-To be specific, we take the auto-encoding architecture.
-For a given image $\mathbf{I}$, we first predict its depth map $\bm{d}$, an albedo image $\bm{a}$, a viewpoint $\bm{v}$, and a light direction $\bm{l}$.
-With the above four factors, we can reconstruct the input images with the rendering process $\Phi$:
+Specifically, for a given image $\mathbf{I}$, we aim to predict its depth map $\bm{d}$, an albedo image $\bm{a}$, a viewpoint $\bm{v}$, and a light direction $\bm{l}$.
+These four factors can be predicted from the VLDA module $(V, L, D, A)$, which are constructed by different learn-able networks.
+With the above four factors, we can reconstruct the input images $\mathbf{\hat{I}}$ with the rendering process $\Phi$: